frederic-perez/AmE-dictionary/data/dictionary.md

 __frayed__ _adj_ __1__ (of fabrics or clothing) Unravelling at the edges from damage or wear. _A frayed suit._ __2__ (of temper, nerves, patience, etc) under great strain. _Frayed nerves._
 __frazzled<sup>1</sup>__ _adj_ :five::hammer: _Sexist ads banned: No fumbling dads, frazzled wives._
 __frazzled<sup>2</sup>__ _v_
+__freak flag__ _idiom_ Any unconventional, nonconformist, or uninhibited behavior, convictions, opinions, or lifestyle choices that are unique to an individual.
 __freak out<sup>1</sup>__ _n_ :three::hammer: (freak-out)
 __freak out<sup>2</sup>__ _v_
 __free bit of advice__ _idiom_ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient.